Morriar/csg_debug_2017/bugs/ouija/PUBLIC/README.md

 If a media file that features a recently deceased person is given (photography, audio, video, animated gif) the software tries to gather remnant aura and transcript them into a meaning full message.
 Results may vary.

-Disclaimer: the user need to be open minded and must truly believe in esoteric powers ; the software is only a tool that channel mystic energy and is not functional is bad energy is present.
+Disclaimer: the user need to be open minded and must truly believe in esoteric powers ; the software is only a tool that channel mystic energy and is not functional if bad energy is present.
 A nonbeliever is not expected to see any meaningful messages from the afterlife.

 For a more efficient use, it is suggested to pipe the application in the command `strings(1)` to filter out spiritic noise.

 ## Examples

-Without argument, is extract meaningful messages from the afterlife trough `/dev/urandom`.
+Without argument, it extracts meaningful messages from the afterlife trough `/dev/urandom`.

     $ bin/ouija | strings